 Parents are entitled to appeal to the governing body against any exclusion.
 A letter stating the intention to appeal should be sent to the Clerk to the Governing Body at the school.
-A hearing will be set up as quickly as possible, but within 10 days at the latest.
+A hearing will be set up as soon as possible; within term time, the school will try to hold a hearing within 10 working days save for where there are exceptional circumstances.
+Should a letter be received outside of term time, it may take longer to hold a hearing due to staff leave and other considerations but every effort will be made to hold a meeting in a timely manner and the time frame will be confirmed in writing to the parent/s with an explanation for any delay.
 The governors' decision is final.